abhishek12m/RideBuff-Car-Wash/README.md

-# Car Wash - On-Demand Car Wash Service
+# Car Wash - A Car washing service app
 ## Live Link -- [Car Wash App](https://on-demand-car-wash-app.netlify.app/)

-Car Wash provides a convenient solution for getting your car washed at your preferred location.
-Whether you're at home, the office, or anywhere else, Car Wash brings professional car washing services right to you.
-Simply sign up, enter your car and address details, and a washer will come to your location to give your car a premium wash.
+Car Wash delivers a seamless solution for on-site car washing services, allowing users to book a professional car wash at their chosen location—whether it's home, the office, or any other place.
+By simply signing up and providing car and address details, users can have their car washed without any hassle.

 ## Problem Statement

-**Green Wash** aims to provide an efficient and user-friendly platform where customers can book car washing services at their convenience.
+**Car Wash** aims to provide an efficient and user-friendly platform where customers can book car washing services at their convenience.
 The application allows users to:
 - Sign up and log in
 - Add car and payment details
 - Select and book wash packages